napulen/academic-kickstart/napulenSite/content/courses/mcgill/mumt615.md

 menu:
   example:
     parent: MUMT 615
-    weight: 2
+    weight: 3

 # Prev/next pager order (if `docs_section_pager` enabled in `params.toml`)
-weight: 2
+weight: 3
 ---

-During the course [Perception of Compositional Structures](https://perceptionofcompositionalstructures.github.io/), I participated in the design and development of an experiment on melodic tension.
+During the course [MUMT 615: Perception of Compositional Structures](https://perceptionofcompositionalstructures.github.io/), I participated in the design and development of an experiment on melodic tension.

 I participated developing the code of the experiment.
 [Erica Huynh](https://www.mcgill.ca/music/erica-huynh) designed the experiment and wrote the paper, and [Timothy Ledger](https://www.timothymledger.com/) composed the musical examples.